May 29: "Don’t approve study leave for Emefiele" - Gov Matawalle tells Buhari

-Northern APC Gov Reveals Why Buhari Should Not Allow Emefiele Flee Nigeria Before Tinubu’s Inauguration
+Why Buhari Should Stop Emefiele’s Study Leave Before May 29, Northern APC Gov Speaks

-- The call for the arrest of the Central Bank of Nigeria, Godwin Emefiele has again been revisited by an APC governor
+- The call for the arrest of the Central Bank of Nigeria governor, Godwin Emefiele, has again been revisited by an APC governor

-- Governor Bello Matawale of Zamfara state has urged President Muhammadu Buhari not to grant the alleged study leave to the CBN boss
+- Governor Bello Matawale of Zamfara state has urged President Muhammadu Buhari not to grant an alleged study leave to the CBN boss

-- Matawalle in an appeal to Buhari noted that Emefiele must give an account of all that transpired in his office and answer questions Bola Tinubu's administration has for him
+- Matawalle noted that Emefiele must give an account of all that transpired in his office and answer questions Bola Tinubu's administration has for him

 Governor Bello Matawalle of Zamfara state has urged President Muhammadu Buhari not to approve any study leave for the governor of the Central Bank of Nigeria (CBN), Godwin Emefiele.

-Matawalle appealed to the president to deny the CBN governor such a request, noting he must give an account of how he managed the country's financial monetary systems and what he put Nigerians through the Naira redesign policy.
+Matawalle appealed to the president to deny the CBN governor such a request, noting he must give an account of how he managed the country's financial and monetary systems, and what he put Nigerians through because of the Naira redesign policy.

 Emefiele has questions to answer, Matawalle tells Buhari

-The governor under the ruling All Progressives Congress (APC) made this appeal in a post shared by Tinubu's spokesman, Bayo Onanuga on Monday, May 15.
+The governor, who is a member of the ruling All Progressives Congress (APC), made this appeal in a post shared by Tinubu's spokesman, Bayo Onanuga, on Monday, May 15.

 Matawalle added that Emefiele must answer questions the incoming administration of Asiwaju Bola Ahmed Tinubu has for him.